JuliaIO/VideoIO.jl/README.md

 The package is tested against, and being developed for, Julia `1.0` and above on Linux, macOS, and Windows, for x86, x86_64, armv7 and armv8 (aarch64).

+### Platform Nodes:

+- ARM: For truly lossless usage, there is a known issue on ARM that results in small precision differences when reading/writing some video files.
+As such, tests for frame comparison are currently skipped on ARM.
+Issues/PRs welcome for helping to get this fixed.

 ## Questions and Contributions